Polish cuisine: Podlaskie

-Podlasie is also known from high-quality alcoholic beverages like vodka with bison grass żubrówka and home-made strong vodka duch puszczy.
+Podlaskie is also known from high-quality alcoholic beverages like vodka with bison grass żubrówka and home-made strong vodka duch puszczy.

 Silesia

 Silesian cuisine combines Polish, German, Czech and Austrian influences.
-The most iconic dish is rolada – rolled beef patty usually served with silesian dumplings and red cabbage.
+The most iconic dish is rolada – rolled beef roulade usually served with Silesian dumplings and red cabbage.
 Other popular foods are sourdough soup żur śląski, meatballs karminadle and blood sausage krupniok.

-Typical desserts are cake kołocz śląski, candies kopalnioki and wafers oblaty śląskie.
+Typical desserts are cakes like the kołocz śląski, candies kopalnioki and wafers oblaty śląskie.

-Traditional dishes from Lower Silesia include śląskie niebo (pork with dried fruits and spices), herbal liquer Echt Stonsdorfer (today produced in Germany, but similar product known as Likier Karkonoski is produced in Poland) and modern fast-food from Wrocław – knysza.
+Traditional dishes from Lower Silesia include śląskie niebo (pork with dried fruits and spices), gingerbread cake legnicka bomba, herbal liqueur Echt Stonsdorfer (today produced in Germany, but similar product known as Likier Karkonoski is produced in Poland) and modern fast-food from Wrocław – knysza.

 Warmia–Masuria

-Cuisine of Warmia–Masuria connects German and Eastern influences (especially from the former Eastern Borderlands; thus it has some similarities to the Podlachian cuisine).
+The cuisine of Warmia–Masuria connects German and Eastern influences (especially from the former Eastern Borderlands; thus it has some similarities to the Podlaskie cuisine).
 Due to many lakes and forests, it is also rich in fishes, mushrooms, and honey.
-Typical traditional dishes include kartacze (potato dumplings with meat), dzyndzałki (dumplings filled with buckwheat groats), klopsy królewieckie (metaballs with caper sauce), sękacz (spit cake) and a honey liqueur niedźwiedziówka.
+Typical traditional dishes include kartacze (potato dumplings with meat), dzyndzałki (dumplings filled with buckwheat groats), klopsy królewieckie (meatballs with caper sauce), sękacz (spit cake) and a honey liqueur niedźwiedziówka.

 Soups

-All soups have fresh stock—made from chicken, beef, pork ribs, vegetables, or a combination of several—combined with root vegetables.
-Meat is either chopped and eaten with soup, used to make the next dish, or eaten alone with bread.
-It is common to eat two dishes during dinner: (1) a soup, and (2) a starch (potato, rice, groats, pasta) with meat, stews, or sweet dishes.
+All soups have fresh stock—made from chicken, beef, pork ribs, vegetables, or a combination of several root vegetables.
+Meat is either chopped and eaten with soup, used to make the next dish, or eaten with bread.
+It is common to eat two dishes during dinner: (1) a soup, and (2) a side dish (potato, rice, groats, pasta) with meat, stews, or sweet dishes.
 Although cream or purée soups are not common or traditional in Poland, they are still prepared because of the influence of other countries' cuisine.
 Often soups are whitened by adding a splash of sour or double cream.